Dog Walking Safety Tips

 According to Dr. Peter Dobias, DVM, some of these issues can include Hypothyroidism, ear issues, eye issues, excessive paw licking, foreleg lameness and neck injuries including whiplash.
 A study by Amy M. Pauli, DVM, Ellison Bentley, DVM, Diplomate ACVO, Kathryn A. Diehl, DVM, MS, Diplomate ACVO and Paul E. Miller, DVM, MS, Diplomate ACVO confirm that “Intraocular pressure increased significantly from baseline when pressure was applied via a collar but not via a harness.”
 Animal chiropractors like Dr. Sherry Fries are against using collars and a leash combos.
 “I implore people to use harnesses as opposed to any collar,” she says.

 So what kind of options do I prefer?
-Harnesses and headcollars are my personal preference.
+Harnesses and occasionally headcollars are my personal preference.
 More specifically I like front clipping harness to help teach a dog not to pull on his leash.
-The Easy Walk Harness and Freedom No Pull Dog Harness are two that I have personally used and recommended.
-The Walk In Sync Harness looks interesting too, but I have not tried this one yet.
-For headcollars, my go to is The Gentle Leader a runner-up Halti Headcollar.
+The Freedom No Pull Dog Harness is the one I personally use and recommend.

 That said, they need to be used as directed to keep your dog safe.
 A headcollar that is tight and if you allow your dog to keep pulling and it keeps his head at an unusual angle is not safe.
 A front clipping harness that is tight and again pulled to the side is not the correct way to use the tool.
 So, please work with a qualified professional dog behavior consultant to learn how to correctly and safely use these dog training tools.